dimi-be/jsmuggle/README.md

 ## Requirements

-- Node.js v20.x or higher
+- Node.js v22.x or higher
 - A geocaching.com account

 ## Installation

-### Build and run from code
+### Build and run from source

 ```bash
 npm install